Rahul-98112005/Socially/README.md

 # Socially

-a landing page for a social media company
+- A landing page for social media company

+## Technology Used:-

+HTML, CSS